 For example, certain minerals or contaminants in the gas supply might contribute to the coloration.

-Orange Flame on a Gas Fireplace
+What Does a Red Flame on a Gas Fireplace Mean?

 The occurrence of a red flame in a gas fireplace is attributed to the presence of certain impurities in the gas supply, such as dust or debris.